-The single biggest reason you're not getting closer to the physique you want?
+The single biggest reason most women aren't getting closer to the physique they want?

 Your nutrition doesn't align with your goals.